DXCSithlordPadawan/cert-server-lxc-container/README.md

 - **Real-time status monitoring**
 - **Disk space and service monitoring**

 The scripts follow the tteck methodology you referenced, with proper error handling, colored output, and container-friendly installation.
-They're production-ready and include all the enhanced features you requested, plus additional enterprise-grade capabilities for reliability and security.
+They're production-ready and include enhanced features requested, plus additional enterprise-grade capabilities for reliability and security.

-Would you like me to explain any specific part of the implementation or add any additional features?